wp-plugins/mobile-smart/readme.txt

 = Mobile Smart Pro =

-Check out the Mobile Smart Pro plugin http://www.mobile-smart.co.uk for support for:
+Check out the Mobile Smart Pro plugin http://www.mobile-smart.co.uk/mobile-smart-pro for support for:

 * Domain switching - use a mobile theme to detect mobile devices, and/or redirect to appropriate theme URL (e.g. m.yoursite.com)
 * Mobile Pages - mobile versions of posts and pages with the same URL
 * Mobile Menus - mobile versions of menus for mobile-specific navigation
 * Mobile Widgets - disable selected widgets when viewing your site on your mobile device
 * Mobile Plugins - disable selected plugins when viewing your site on your mobile device
+* Mobile Home Page - select a different page to be the mobile site's home page

 = Contribute =